AreinDaralnakhla/AreinDaralnakhla/README.md

 # Hi there 👋
 ## About Me

-### I'm Arein, a Computer Engineering Graduate, currently pursuing a Masters of Science in Imaging and Light in Extended Reality at three different universities in Finland, France, and Japan.
+### I'm Arein, a Computer Engineering graduate, currently pursuing a Masters of Science in Imaging and Light in Extended Reality at three different universities in Finland, France, and Japan.
 Check out my program: <a href="https://imlex.org">IMLEX</a>

 - 🔭 I’m currently studying Computational Imaging in Extended Reality at UJM (Saint Etienne) - Erasmus Mundus Master's Student
 - 🧐 My current projects focus on Machine Learning, Deep Learning, and Computer vision